brassbryson/Bonding-Affinity-Estimation-Calculator/README.md

 # Developers
 Bryson Chen
 # Acknowledgments
-Caitlin Maikawa, Stanford Bioengineering Ph.D.
-For all the math, science and documentation help!
+Caitlin Maikawa, Postdoctoral Fellow at Brigham And Women's Hospital For all the math, science and documentation help!